melaniewalsh/AI-for-Humanists/_pages/icwsm.md

 _BERT for Humanists & Social Scientists: Applying Large Language Models to Social Media Data_

+We'll be hosting a new version of our tutorial at [ICWSM](https://www.icwsm.org/2022/index.html) on June 6, 2022.

 Virtual tutorial, Zoom registration coming soon.

 **Hosted by Maria Antoniak, Melanie Walsh, David Mimno, and Matthew Wilkens**